 “We’re close to the finish line,” Iden told OPR, “and it’s a top priority of mine to see it come through to the end.”

 H 4926, the Lawful Internet Gaming Act, passed through the state’s House of Representatives in June, which means Iden has already done his job.
-No matter what hopes he has for the bill; the next steps are mostly out of his hands.
+No matter what hopes he has for the bill; the next steps towards real money online casinos in MI are mostly out of his hands.